 If you’ve got little red bites somewhere on you after being out, you’ve likely gotten bit by chiggers and you’ll be looking for an effective chigger bites treatment.

-For most of us that means more time outside in the sun, at the beach, or in the forest.
+For most of us, summer means more time outside in the sun, at the beach, or in the forest.
 It’s all fun and games until you come home and find little red bumps all over your skin.